schibsted/sdk-java-event-tracking/README.md

 ## Tracking ID
 To be able to track users, each user has to be given a unique tracking ID.
-This is done based on some identifiers that are sent to the Central Identity Service which returns an environmentId and a sessionId.
+This is done based on some identifiers that are sent to the Central Identification Service which returns an environmentId and a sessionId.
 The environmentId is unique to the user's environment and should be included in future requests for tracking IDs.
 The sessionId is unique to this user's current session and should be used as ID for the actor of the activity.

-The Tracking Client has a method for fetching a tracking ID from the Central Identity Service based on a `Map<String, String>` of identifiers.
+The Tracking Client has a method for fetching a tracking ID from the Central Identification Service based on a `Map<String, String>` of identifiers.
 These identifiers should be enough to uniquely identify the user or the returned ID will only be a temporary ID used for this session.